-The Company records shares of its convertible preferred stock at their respective fair values on the dates of issuance less issuance costs.
-The Company classifies shares of its convertible preferred stock outside of stockholders' deficit when the redemption of such units or shares is outside the Company's control.
-The Company does not adjust the carrying values of the convertible preferred units or convertible preferred stock to the liquidation preferences of such units or shares until such time as a deemed liquidation event is probable of occurring.
+For all periods prior to the IPO, the Company recorded shares of its convertible preferred stock at their respective fair values on the dates of issuance less issuance costs.
+The Company classified shares of its convertible preferred stock outside of stockholders' deficit when the redemption of such units or shares is outside the Company's control.
+The Company did not adjust the carrying values of the convertible preferred units or convertible preferred stock to the liquidation preferences of such units or shares until such time as a deemed liquidation event is probable of occurring.